AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-10.md

-# Class 10: Redux, mapDispatchToProps
+# Class 10: Day 3, FakeCars - Authorization

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->